andreyk-code/roamjs-finance/README.md

     - On the first bullet point, create this block `{{[[roam/js]]}}`.
 This will now instantiate roam/js, a box should appear with a button to toggle roam/js on/off.
     - Create code block on second bullet point using back ticks ` ``` ``` `.
 Set the code block to javascript

 1. In the javascript code block for roam/js, add the following snippets of code.
 Change the ticker and currency values based on what makes the most sense for you.
-See below under features section to see which values are supported.
+See below in features section to see which values are supported.

 ```
 window.roamFinance = {}